dannyshaw/ansible-playbooks/examples/jenkins-vagrant-vm/README.rst

 Prerequisites
 =============
+On you local machine, you'll need:

+* VirtualBox
-* Vagrant install
+* Vagrant
 * A Python 2.7 virtual environment with Ansible installed

 Steps to Run
 ============

+Note: This has only been tested on a Ubuntu 14.04 host.

 * Review and change any settings in ``ansible-settings.yml``.
 Those to address are:

   - Email settings for SendGrid

-  - Postgres database settings.
-These are the database details of your Django project database.
-Eventually you'll need one set of database settings for each project that the Jenkins server tests against.
+  - Test Postgres database settings (the defaults will work for you though).
+    This is the postgres role that tests will use to create databases during test execution.

 * Run ``vagrant up``